iptv-org/iptv/FAQ.md

 ## Do I have to pay to use this list?
 No. Also, the maintenance of this service is self-financed.

-## Are you planning to include a VOD of the programs broadcast on this playlist?
+## Are you planning to include a VOD of TV shows broadcasted on this playlist?
 No. This is not our purpose.